AD | Collaborative post

 Erin might not know much about Paris but she does know that it is home to the Eiffel Tower.
 As John and I have been before, we have a print in our living room and it’s something we talk to Erin about quite often.
 Erin wants to go right to the top so we’ll definitely take her as high as we can in the lift.
 The Eiffel Tower is also a great place to get some food and to sit and have a bit of a picnic if the weather is nice.
 There are loads of food trucks dotted around and it can be a really nice place to people watch.

-We didn’t go to the Lourve on our last visit so I think this is something I would really like to do.
+We didn’t go here on our last visit so something I would really like to do is to get Lourve tickets.
 Erin does like a museum, although she tends to zoom around them quite quickly.
 Maybe we could get some postcards beforehand of some of the artwork we can see and get her to play a game of finding them around the museum.
 I think this is a really fun way to get children interested in art without them being so bored just having to walk around.

 Pere Lachaise Cemetery